383Project/engineering-code-of-conduct/lifecycle/deployment/infrastructure-logging-policy.md

 - Code Changes:
   - All logging for our third-party services can be found in the applications themselves.
   - GitHub holds a full historical record of all code changes and actions performed.
-  - Engineers are expected to utilize appropriate logging mechanisms within the applications for capturing relevant information.
+  - Engineers are expected to utilize the pr-review-requests Slack channel to initiate peer code reviews.

 - Server Error Messages and Exception Messages:
-  - BugSnag and Sentry are used to record samples of server error messages and activity.
+  - BugSnag and Sentry are used to capture code error messages and present them in a human friendly way.
+  - BugSnag and Sentry remove the need for direct access to the server, reducing risk to exposing the servers.
   - BugSnag and Sentry hold a full historical record of exception messages.
-  - Logging is implemented across production, QA, and staging servers to capture error messages and exceptions.
+  - Logging is implemented across Production, QA, and Staging servers to capture access activity and error messages.

 - Server Logs:
   - Server logs can be found on the EC2 servers directly.
+  - Server logs are rotated based on file size.
+Once a log file exceeds 1MB in size a new log file is created and utilised instead.
+Old log files are compressed to reduce file size, and a maximum of 30 log files are kept (excluding the current active one).
-  - Engineers review these logs in the event of failure or suspicious activity flagged by PagerDuty, Status Cake, or internally raised incidents.
+  - Engineers review these logs in the event of failure or suspicious activity flagged by Status Cake, or internally raised incidents.

 ## Engineer Responsibilities